hardcoreprogrammingwarrior/deploy-wordpress-5-with-ec2-linux-2-and-rds/README.md

-# How to Speedrun Deploy Wordpress 5 with ec2 Linux 2 and RDS
+# How to Speedrun Deploy Wordpress 5 with ec2 Linux 2 and RDS within 11mins
 Watch it here
 Wordpress 5.5.3 (PHP v7.4.11) Mysql 8.0
 Since Nov 20, 2020